qayamd/superGANworld/README.md

 ![Local image](/images/1.png)
 ![Local image](/images/2.png)
 Clearly, some fine tuning is still required.
 It is important to note the lack of conceptual understanding on the part of the model of what a "good" level would look like.
+These images are examples from a GAN trained on ~2000 super mario world levels.

 ## What's to come?
 I originally had the idea that this would work with an open source emulator like [snes9x](https://www.snes9x.com/), which would run the game, while the GAN would generate levels